MobleyLab/FreeSolv/README.md

 - `groups.txt`: Functional groups assigned to the different compounds in the database
 - `iupac_to_cid.pickle` and `.json`: Python pickle file and JSON file containing a dictionary for converting IUPAC names to FreeSolv compound IDs
 - `smiles_to_cid.pickle' and `.json`: Python pickle and JSON file containing a dictionary for converting SMILES strings to FreeSolv compound IDs

-Components:

-(01) database: contains the pickle and JSON files
-(02) dhdl_xvg: contains xvg files with dh/dl values for each hydration free energy calculation (03) xvg_h_components: contains xvg files necessary to partition the enthalpy in solvation and conformational components (04) u_xvg_h: contains xvg files with potential energies to calculate the hydration enthalpies (05) MDP_Files: contains MDP files for each sort of calculation (06) rebuild_freesolv.py: python script that generates FreeSolv's GROMACS input files.
-Requires openmoltools.
-(07) plots: contains all plots produced in this work.
-(08) mol2files_gaff: contains AMBER input files.
-(09) topgro: contains GROMACS input files.
-(10) tripos_mol2: contains mol2 files of each member of the FreeSolv set.
-(11) sdffiles: contains sdf files of each member of the FreeSolv set.

 # Change log/version history: